Cefixime Dispersible Tablet 100 mg

 10 × 10 Alu/Alu Blister.

 Cefixime Dispersible Tablets 100 mg are available in an Alu/Alu blister of 10 tablets.
-Such 10 blisters in a unit carton with pack insert.
+Such 10 blisters in a unit carton with a pack insert.

 interested? let’s talk.